developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

 content-items:
   - type: section
     level: 4
-    title: Port an Agent from DA to DO
+    title: Agent Porting Options
-    text: Describes how to transition an EMM agent from MX to AEDO to enable management of Zebra Android N devices (and later), on which AEDO is the recommended management strategy.
-Includes link to detailed instructions.
+    text: Describes options available for transitioning an EMM agent from MX to AEDO, which is required for managing Zebra Android N and later devices.
+Includes a link to detailed porting instructions.
     url: port
   - type: section
     level: 4
     title: Enroll a DO Agent
-    text: Step-by-step guide for using Zebra StageNow to enroll an agent as a Device Owner on a Zebra device and persist the settings there, ensuring the device returns to manageability following an Enterprise Reset.
+    text: Step-by-step guide describing use of Zebra StageNow tool to enroll an agent as a Device Owner on a Zebra device and to persist the settings to ensure the device returns to manageability following an Enterprise Reset.
     url: enrollaedo
   - type: section
     level: 4
     title: MX and AEDO Function Maps
-    text: Tables mapping MX functions to their equivalent functions in AEDO (through Android APIs) or Zebra OemConfig Managed Configurations.
+    text: Tables mapping MX functions to their equivalent functions in Android Enterprise APIs or Zebra Managed Configurations.
     url: functionmap
   - type: section
     level: 4
     title: Build a DDUI
-    text: Examines the Zebra OemConfig schema and offers guidance and sample tools to create a data-driven user interface for managing Zebra devices.
+    text: Examines the Zebra OemConfig schema and offers guidance and sample tools for creating a data-driven user interface for managing Zebra devices.
     url: schema
   - type: section
     level: 4
     title: OemConfig Integration Overview
-    text: An overview of the OemConfig schema, how it's used as the source for a data-driven UI.
-Includes a link to a detailed integration guide (.pdf), with recommendations for encoding Managed Configurations for delivery.
+    text: An overview of the OemConfig schema and how it's used as the source for a data-driven UI.
+Includes a link to a detailed integration guide.
     url: oemdev
   - type: section
     level: 4